jacoscaz/treesandrobots.github.io/_posts/2024-10-19-taskparser-keep-notes-and-tasks-together.md

 ---
-title: "taskninja: keep notes and tasks together"
+title: "taskparser: keep notes and tasks together"
 description: ""
 ---

 <aside markdown="1">
-This post explains the rationale behind [taskninja], a CLI productivity tool to extract tasks out of multiple Markdown documents and render them in tabular or CSV format.
+This post explains the rationale behind [taskparser], a CLI productivity tool to extract tasks out of multiple Markdown documents and render them in tabular or CSV format.
 </aside>